UW-Madison-SDC/SDC-Projects/README.md

 # SDC-Projects
 Welcome to SDC Projects Spring 2022!
 Everything you need for working through Software Development Club Projects is right here in this GitHub!

-If you have not applied to be a part of the projects and are interested in doing so this semester, please [apply here!](https://forms.gle/QR5Pr4stjnDHohG36)
+### If you have not applied to be a part of the projects and are interested in doing so this semester, please [apply here!](https://forms.gle/QR5Pr4stjnDHohG36)

+### Project Meetings
+Project meetings are every other Sunday at 2 p.m. unless we say otherwise.
+They will generally have two parts, the first part being Jhanvi and I giving a briefing on how far along the project should be, and/or information that is relevant at the time, such as an example of how we would break a project into components to be done, or how to develop interfaces and plan out a project etc. The second part, is meeting with your group and having a bit of work time - this also serves as a great time to talk to Jhanvi or I about any questions you have or bounce ideas off other groups too.

 ## Timeline (Sundays)
 In person dates are bolded, which are every other non-break week starting **2/13** besides the presentation day